🏥 Comprehensive Small Animal Veterinary Fluid Therapy Assistant

 🐶

-🎯 Bolus Response End-points
+🎯 Bolus Response Endpoints

-Lack of Response: If more than 3 boluses are needed, consider other causes: active bleeding, sepsis, cardiac dysfunction, hormonal (Addison's), anaphylaxis.
+Desired Response: Normal HR, Pink MM, CRT < 2s, MAP > 70 mmHg, Decreasing Lactate, Urine Output > 1 ml/kg/h Lack of Response: If more than 3 boluses are needed, consider other causes: active bleeding, sepsis, cardiac dysfunction, hormonal (Addison's), anaphylaxis.
+Cats: Due to the risk of fluid overload, stop after 2 boluses and evaluate temperature/ear/paw pressure.

 📋 Patient Information